If you are looking for the vegan chocolate Christmas gifts to look for this year keep reading!

 You’ll find a list, along with a guide about what you should consider when buying vegan friendly options.

 Lets get started!

 Disclaimer: This article is not providing personal medical or dietary advice.
 Always talk to your doctor before adding a supplement or making major dietary changes.
-We are not claiming that the chocolate brands mentioned here are the healthiest choices.
+In this post, the writer is providing her personal opinions about the flavor of the chocolate listed below, not about their healthfulness.
 See our Disclaimers for more details.

 Consumer Notice: This article contains affiliate links that are marked in this manner: “(affiliate link*)”.
 If you click on these links and purchase, I earn a commission at no added cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Vegan chocolate will not contain any animal products.
-This means that you shouldn’t see the following ingredients that are common in chocolate:
+This means that you shouldn’t see the following ingredients that are more likely to be found in chocolate: